-If you are of working age you will need to apply for Universal Credit as your housing costs will be paid within your Universal Credit payment unless you are living in specified accommodation.
+If you are of working age you will need to apply for Universal Credit as your housing costs will be paid within your Universal Credit payment unless you are living in specified accommodation or temporary accommodation.

 The exceptions to this are: